Rwandan Defence Force: Ongoing insurgency

 There is an ongoing, low-level insurgency from Rwandan rebels based in the Democratic Republic of the Congo; mainly the Forces démocratiques de libération du Rwanda (or FDLR) During early 2009 the RDF operated in eastern DRC against FDLR rebels in joint operations with the armed forces of the DRC.
 The initial 2009 deployment was code-named Operation Umoja Wetu.
 The RDF re-entered the DRC in 2009 to assist the DRC in putting down the Dongo Rebellion.
 These operations inside the DRC did not prevent cross-border attacks within Rwanda during late 2012, August 2013, December 2018 and December 2019.

 There has also been a small number of attacks in southern Rwanda from Burundi-based rebels.
 These attacks are usually blamed on the National Forces of Liberation (Forces nationales de libération), or FNL.
 The FNL is the armed wing of an externally-based opposition party: the Rwandan Movement for Democratic Change, or MRCD, which was formed by Paul Rusesabagina and Callixte Nsabimana.
 Rusesabagina is considered by some to be a hero of the 1994 Rwandan Genocide and his actions are portrayed in the Hollywood film 'Hotel Rwanda'.
-Rusesabagina and Nsabimana were kidnapped and flown to Kigali, where they were arrested, in September 2020.
-Their trial continues.
-Incursions into southern Rwanda by armed members of the FNL occurred in 2018 and 2019 and, more recently, on 27 June 2020 and 23 May 2021.
+Rusesabagina and Nsabimana were kidnapped and flown to Kigali, where they were arrested, in September 2020, Rusesabagina was sentenced to 25 years but was later released in 2023 by presidential decree.

 The Rwanda National Congress is another opposition group reported by the Kigali Government as carrying out attacks in Rwanda.
 These include blame for grenade attacks in Rwanda between 2010 and 2014 that killed at least 17 people and injured over 400 others.